elmbridge/curriculum/The Basic Building Blocks of Elm.md

 ### <input type="checkbox"> Step 3

-In elm, you can use a **List** to store a collection of elements.
+In Elm, you can use a **List** to store a collection of elements.
 Unlike dynamic languages, though, Elm lists are **typed** — every element in a list must the same kind of thing.
 You can't have a list that stores both strings and numbers, for example.

 For this step, you should complete all the `List` assertions.
 Some tips:

 - In another language, you might solve these assertions by creating an empty list, and incrementally adding things to it as you iterate over the passed-in list.
-That's not possible in elm — once you've declared a variable in Elm, you can never change it.
+That's not possible in Elm — once you've declared a variable in Elm, you can never change it.
 You will have to use more complicated `List` functions, like `List.map`.
 - Most common functions that operate on lists live in [the `List` module](http://package.elm-lang.org/packages/elm-lang/core/latest/List).
 The order of arguments to these functions may be disorienting — in functional programming languages, the convention is to have the data you are operating on be the *last* argument to a function, not the first.
 - Many of these functions consume a function.
 To use them, you can use an anonymous function, like this: